lmac-1/wake-lock-demo/README.md

-# Wake up lock example
+# Screen Wake Lock example

 This is a basic example of how to use the Screen Wake Lock API